bram2202/mqtt-CO2meter/README.md

 # C02 logger

-Using the small LOLIN D1 mini, a Oled shield and a sensor breakout board, its possible to get a sense of C02 in the air.
+Using the small LOLIN D1 mini, a Oled shield and a sensor breakout board, its possible to get a sense of CO2 in the air.<br>
+Sends both eCO2 ans TVOC.

 For example to use with `Hass.io` [[link]](https://www.home-assistant.io/)